lambdamikel/LambdaSpeak-FS/README.md

 the ready byte and waits for the next command / input byte), in the `Handshake Getters` mode, the firmware leaves the return value on the databus as long as the CPC requires it.
-The protocol then advances by providing a "clock" signal from the CPC to the firmware, after which the next state is reached.
-This "clock" signal is a simple `out &fbee,<any byte>` IO request (the presented byte doesn't matter).
-That way, the CPC has enough time to read the presented byte, since the firmware is waiting for the CPC to catch up.
-In case the CPC should reach the synchronization point earlier, it only needs to wait a long enough time to be sure that the firmware will also have reached the rendevous / synchronization point.
-After the "clock" signal has been given, the 2 protocols are in perfect synchronization again.
+The protocol then advances at a CPC-controlled speed.
+The CPC advances the protocol simply by providing a "clock" signal to the firmware, which then transitions to the next state in the protocol.
+This "clock" signal is a simple `out &fbee,<any byte>` IO request (the actual `<any byte>` doesn't matter).
+Note that, ideally we would have used the `a = inp(&fbee)` IO READ requests, but these are invisible to the ATmega MCU (due to a hardware limitation) and hence, we can only use IO WRITE requests (these trigger a Pin Transition ISR).

+That way, the CPC now has "enough time" to read the query command return byte from the databus.
+The firmware is literally waiting for the CPC to "catch up", to reach the synchronization / rendevous point for the "relay race" between the two programs.

+In case the CPC should reach the synchronization point earlier that the ATmega firmware, it only needs to wait "long enough" to be sure that the firmware will also have reached the rendevous / synchronization point; e.g., a number of microseconds should be enough in most circumstances, even if the ISR UART routine is under heavy load by buffering incoming serial data.
+In case the ATmega firmware reached the synchronization / rendezvous point first, there is no problem, because it will halt execution to wait for the CPC's clock signal.

+After the clock signal has been given by the CPC, the 2 protocols are in perfect synchronization again.
 This `Handshake Getters` protocol is enabled using `&E2`.
 Hence, `&E2` should be enabled for high-speed streaming serial communication, before entering the serial mode via `&F1`.

 The `Handshake Getters` protocol for serial data realtime processing / serial data streaming is illustrated in program `SERREC11.BAS` on the